dan-nagle/h2m/README.txt

 do not stop or print a warning if the test fails.

 -download_cmake		Requests that CMake be downloaded and installed.
-This will likely require administrator privledges.
+This will likely require administrator privileges.
 Alternately, CMake can be downloaded from https://cmake.org/download/ as a binary release (not automated by this script.)
 The default directory if none is specified is ./cmake_dir for the download.